cyber-prophet/bostrom-journal/BostromJournal001.md

 ## Preface [~](https://cyb.ai/ipfs/QmcaG7sxaCuZJ82MRTsdvHcNHjMTqQxsfEiYXtCzbtbAEb)

-This document is intended to provide the brief and necessary information for understanding the potential of Bostrom's blockchain, explaining its features and capabilities.
-I am neither the founder nor the developer of Bostrom, though I had the luck to communicate with them and develop my understanding of Bostrom's mechanics, which I am sharing here.
+This document is intended to provide brief and necessary information for understanding the potential of Bostrom's blockchain, explaining its features and capabilities.
+I am neither the founder nor the developer of Bostrom, though I am lucky to communicate with them and develop my understanding of Bostrom's mechanics, which I am sharing here.

 There are documents about Bostrom's blockchain written by Bostrom's founders or the cyberCongress team: